m0ru/bak/04_solution.md

 * accessing it is asynch (reducers are synchronous)
 * not all app data is described in rdf

-compare with other architectures (angular 1.X, flux, cyclejs’ mvi, elm,...)
+compare with other architectures (Angular 1.X, flux, cyclejs’ mvi, elm,...)

 how did co-workers deal with it? ease of use?